Chicago - Madison - Minneapolis - St. Cloud (439 miles)

 Standard Hotel: American Inn by Wyndham, Blue Earth or equivalent

 On our last day, we will visit Spam museum!
 While visiting the museum, don't forget to visit local shops and grab a sandwich made from SPAM!
-After lunch, we will head back to Chicago.
+We will also experience Original Wisconsin Ducks before back to Chicago.

 Austin is a small city which has two artificial lakes, East Side Lake and Mill Pond.
 It is called "SPAM Town USA" and the Spam Museum also locates here.